-One common approach to eye detection is based on the operation of a set of independent feature detectors (Huang and Wechsler, 1999; Fasel et al., 2000).
-The output of these detectors (e.g., a detector for the left eye, a detector for the right eye, a detector for the tip of the nose, etc.) is integrated by looking for configurations that match the distribution of interfeature distances typical of the human face (Wiskott et al., 1997; Leung et al., 1995; Kothari and Mitchell, 1996).
+One common approach to eye detection is based on the operation of a set of independent feature detectors [19,11].
+The output of these detectors (e.g., a detector for the left eye, a detector for the right eye, a detector for the tip of the nose, etc.) is integrated by looking for configurations that match the distribution of interfeature distances typical of the human face [38,27,26].
 Unfortunately this method scales exponentially with the number of false alarms of each feature detector.
 Suppose our goal is to find the center of an eye with 1 pixel accuracy.
 This requires for background models to include examples of eyes shifted by 1 pixel from the center position.
 In practice, a detector efficient at distinguishing eyes slightly shifted from center is also likely to produce a large number of false positives when scanning general backgrounds that do not include faces, creating an unsurmountable problem for methods that rely on feature detection.